Cross-lingual AMR Aligner: Paying Attention to Cross-Attention: Method

 \subsection{Guided Cross-Attention}

-We want to explore whether cross-attention can be guided by the alignment between the words of the sentence and nodes of the semantic graph.
-To this end, we construct a sparse matrix $align \in \mathbb{R}^{n_d \times n_e}$ from the automatically generated ISI or LEAMR alignments:
+We also aim to explore whether cross-attention can be guided by the alignment between the words of the sentence and the nodes of the graph.
+To this end, we construct a sparse matrix $align \in \mathbb{R}^{n_d \times n_e}$ from the automatically-generated alignments: